Children of imprisoned Iranian activist Narges Mohammadi accept the Nobel Peace Prize on her behalf

 “Maybe I’ll see her in 30 or 40 years, but I think I won’t see her again.
 But that doesn’t matter, because my mother will always live on in my heart, values that are worth fighting for,” she said.

-Mohammadi’s brother and husband told reporters in Oslo that she planned to go on a hunger strike on Sunday in solidarity with the Baha’i Faith religious minority in Iran.
+Mohammadi’s brother and husband told reporters that she planned to go on a hunger strike on Sunday in solidarity with the Baha’i Faith religious minority in Iran.

-Rahmani's husband, Taghi, previously said that he hasn’t been able to see his wife for 11 years, and their children haven’t seen their mother for seven.
+Mohammadi's husband, Taghi, was in the audience to watch their children accept the prestigious prize.
+He had previously said that he hadn’t been able to see his wife for 11 years, while their children hadn't seen their mother for nearly eight years.

 Iranian authorities banned members of Amini’s family from traveling to accept the European Union’s top human rights prize — the Sakharov Prize for Freedom of Thought — on her behalf, the U.S.-based HRANA said late Saturday.

-Narges Mohammadi is the 19th woman to win the Nobel Peace Prize and the second Iranian woman after human rights activist Shirin Ebadi won the award in 2003.
+Narges Mohammadi is the 19th woman to win the Nobel Peace Prize and the second Iranian woman after human rights activist Shirin Ebadi in 2003.

 It’s the fifth time in the 122-year history of the awards that the peace prize has been given to someone who is in prison or under house arrest.

-The rest of the Nobel prizes are set to be handed out in separate ceremonies in Stockholm later Sunday.
+The rest of the Nobel prizes were handed out in a separate ceremony in Stockholm later Sunday.

-Brooks reported from Copenhagen, Denmark.
-Associated Press writer Vanessa Gera in Warsaw, Poland, contributed to this report.